-- 1. If a fire is discovered raise the alarm via the nearest fire alarm call point. - 2.
-On hearing the fire alarm all staff, pupils and visitors, should leave the premises and make their way to the fire assembly point. - 3.
-Where any person is unable to self-evacuate, they should follow their individual Personal Emergency Evacuation Plan (PEEP) under the direction of their Teacher/Teaching Assistant. - 4.
+- 1. If a fire is discovered, raise the alarm via the nearest fire alarm call point. - 2.
+On hearing the fire alarm, all staff, pupils and visitors, should leave the premises and make their way to the fire assembly point. - Where any person is unable to self-evacuate, they should follow their individual Personal Emergency Evacuation Plan (PEEP) under the direction of their Teacher/Manager. - 4.
 Doors and windows should be closed as classrooms and corridors are vacated. - 5.
 All laboratory, experimental equipment and apparatus should be turned off. - 6.
-The Headteacher or his/her Deputy Headteacher/Assistant Headteachers will telephone for the Fire and Rescue Service or detail some other member of staff to do so. - 7.
-When the pupils are assembled the roll will be called via the register.
-Should there be any absentees, the Fire and Rescue Service will be notified immediately. - 8.
-Until the Fire and Rescue Service arrives, the staff should, after the pupils are safely evacuated and accounted for, remain at the fire assembly point until re-entry of the building is allowed by the Fire and Rescue Service.
+The Headteacher or Deputy/Assistant Headteacher will telephone for the Fire and Rescue Service or direct another member of staff to do so. - 7.
+When the pupils are assembled, the roll will be called via the register.
+Should there be any absentees, the Fire & Rescue Service shall be notified immediately. - 8.
+Until the Fire & Rescue Service arrives, the staff should, after the pupils are safely evacuated and accounted for, remain at the fire assembly point until re-entry of the building is allowed by the Fire and Rescue Service.